calcite/onacol/README.rst

 * ``oc_schema``: Cerberus_ validator/schema definitions.
-* ``oc_default``: Default value (if metadata are attached to the YAML element, it can no longer bear the value directly.
+* ``oc_default``: Default value (if metadata are attached to the YAML element, it can no longer bear the value directly).
 * ``oc_schema_id``: Definition of a schema reference (see `Repeating schema elements`_)